johan162/hpdf_table/docs/Building.md

 ### Different versions of iconv on OSX

-Unfortunately there are two main versions of `libiconv` readily available for OSX which are incompatible as one uses the prefix "`iconv_*`" and the other "`libiconv_*`" on its exported functions.
+Unfortunately there are two different (and incompatible) versions of `libiconv` readily available for OSX.
+One library that uses the prefix "`iconv_*`" and the other "`libiconv_*`" on its exported functions.
 Compiling `libhpdftbl` requires the first of these which is the prevalent version and the default on both OSX and Linux.

 This is almost exclusively an issue for those that actively develop on OSX and may have over time installed multiple versions of libraries and as such are aware of these challenges.

 ### OSX native libiconv

-After installing `xcode` command line tools on OSX you can assume that a library called `/usr/lib/iconv.dylib` is available.
-However, if you actually try to list this library in `/usr/lib` you will not find it!
-Still, if you link your code with `-liconv` it will work as expected.
+After installing `xcode` command line tools on OSXit is safe to assume that a library called `/usr/lib/iconv.dylib` is available.

+However, if one tries to list this library in `/usr/lib` there will not be a `libiconv.dylib`.
+Still, if the code is linked with `-liconv` it will work as expected.
 How come?

 The reason is the way OSX handles different library versions for different OSX SDKs.
 Since `xcode` supports developing for different OSX versions the SDK would need to include a complete setup of all  `*.dylib` of the right version for each included version of the SDK.
 To reduce diskspace all dynamic libraries are rolled-up in a dynamic link shared cache for each SDK version.
-The tool chain (e.g. `gcc`) have been augmented to be aware of this.
+The tool chain (e.g. `clang`) have been augmented to be aware of this.
 Hence, there is no need to have libraries in `/usr/lib`.
-Instead, OSX from v11 and onwards uses the concept of *stub libraries* `*.tbd` (tbd stands for "text based description") which are much smaller text files with some meta information about the library used by the tool-chain.
+Instead, OSX from v11 and onwards uses the concept of *stub libraries* with suffix `*.tbd` for each supported SDK version (tbd stands for "text based description").
+They are small text files with meta information about the library used by the tool-chain.

 For example for SDK 12.3 the stub for libiconv can be found at